Benjamin Edwin Slinger, Georgia Lucas-Going, Hardeep Pandhal, Jesse Darling, Liv Preston and Sam Blackwood

 The Panopticon is a circular building with well-lit segmented rooms on the outside and an observation tower within.
 The authority figure in the watchtower can look within each cell at any given time, 24/7.
 Panopticon principle was beneficial to a variety of institutions in which surveillance was important, including hospitals, schools, workhouses and prisons.

 VITRINE’s unique architecture creates conditions for viewing the work 24/7, playing between the public and the private.
-This exhibition explores parallels between the space and the Panopticism theory.
+This exhibition explored parallels between the space and the Panopticism theory.
 Using the divisions in the window panels and spatial partitioning, the space reflects the Panopticon.
-The artists will present works exhibited as six solo presentations existing aside each other.
-Offering the viewer an active role, ‘Docile Bodies’ explores VITRINE’s relationship with public space, and the gallery’s proximity to private space masquerading as public.
+The artists presented works exhibited as six solo presentations existing aside each other.
+Offering the viewer an active role, ‘Docile Bodies’ explored VITRINE’s relationship with public space, and the gallery’s proximity to private space masquerading as public.

 Panopticism’s core themes are ‘the systematic ordering and controlling of human populations through subtle and often unseen and/or unknown forces’.
 Today society continues to understand and manipulate the bases of enacted control through the fear of being observed.
 The Panopticism theory acts as a unifying device for this group exhibition as the works draw on themes of various institutions, audience viewership and performativity.